CIMTx: An R package for causal inference with multiple treatments using observational data: Introduction

-The \pkg{CIMTx} package provides an analysis pipeline to easily implement the new BART-based causal estimation methods developed by \cite{hu2020estimation} and the alternative methods described above.
-In addition, \pkg{CIMTx} provides strategies to define a common support region to address the positivity assumption and implements a flexible Monte Carlo sensitivity analysis approach \citep{hu2021flexible} for unmeasured confounding to address the ignorability assumption.
-Finally, \pkg{CIMTx} proffers detailed examples of how to simulate data adhering to the complex structures in the multiple treatment setting.
-The simulated data can further be used to compare the performance of different causal inference methods designed for multiple treatments.
-Table \ref{tab:methods-comparison} summarizes key functionalities of \pkg{CIMTx} in comparison to recent \proglang{R} packages designed for drawing causal inferences about treatment effects from observational data. \pkg{CIMTx} provides a comprehensive collection of functionalities, from simulating data to estimating the causal effects to addressing causal assumptions and elucidating their ramifications.
-To assist applied researchers who work with observational data and wish to draw inferences about the effects of multiple treatments on a binary outcome, which can be rare events (see Section~\ref{sec:rams}), this article provides a comprehensive illustration of the \pkg{CIMTx} package.
-In Section \ref{sec:causal_multiple}, we describe all the methodologies presented in \pkg{CIMTx}.
-Section~\ref{sec:simulation} presents ways in which datasets can be simulated that possess the multiple treatment characteristics in observational studies.
-Section \ref{sec:CIMTx package} outlines the main functions and their arguments.
-Section \ref{sec:example} demonstrates the use of these functions with simulated data.
+The \CRANpkg{CIMTx} package provides a suite of functions to easily implement the causal estimation methods, many of which were recently developed \citep{lopez2017estimation,hu2020estimation,hu2021estimation}.
+In addition, \pkg{CIMTx} provides strategies to define a common support region to address the positivity assumption using IPTW, BART, VM and implements a flexible Monte Carlo sensitivity analysis approach \citep{hu2022flexible} for unmeasured confounding to address the ignorability assumption.
+Finally, \pkg{CIMTx} offers detailed examples of how to simulate data adhering to the complex structures in the multiple treatment setting.
+The simulated data can then be used by an analyst to compare the performance of different causal estimation methods.
+Table \ref{tab:methods-comparison} summarizes key functionalities of \pkg{CIMTx} in comparison to recent R packages designed for causal inference with multiple treatments using observational data. \pkg{CIMTx} provides a comprehensive set of functionalities: from simulating data to estimating the causal effects to addressing causal assumptions and elucidating their ramifications.
+To assist applied researchers and practitioners who work with observational data and wish to draw inferences about the effects of multiple treatments, this article provides a comprehensive illustration of the \pkg{CIMTx} package.